Paquity/fxlibc/README.md

 ## Dependencies
 Fx C library depends on a suitable GCC toolchain in the PATH.
-You can absolutely not build gint with your system compiler!
+You can absolutely not build `fxlibc` with your system compiler!

 * The tutorial on Planète Casio builds an sh-elf that works everywhere.
 * For fx-9860G II, `sh3eb-elf` is strongly advised.